aidannnnnnnn/AidansMillionDollarHotSeat/readme.md

 `python3 runapp.py`

 ## Begining the game
 Upon running the above, you will get to a page asking for login details.
-You can either create
+You can either create an account or login to our test account.

 # Disclaimer
 Please note that the answers to the questions were correct as of July 2021 - I will look to update this to new questions or use a question API to have a wider question bank.